 How to Work on a Roof Without Fall Protection

-I apologize if you were hoping for a different answer, but – barring some superhuman ability to fly, bounce, or summon armies of ultra-plush mattresses to your rescue, that’s just not going to happen.
-If you are working on a roof, then fall protection – of some kind – is necessary.
-Now, before you start ranting about how it’s impossible to find acceptable anchorage points on some roofs, let’s take a moment to review what “fall protection” actually is.
-Is fall protection a harness, lanyard, and anchor point – also known as a personal fall arrest system or PFAS?
+If you are working on a roof, then fall protection of some kind is necessary.
+Although my previous statement may, at first glance, seem false (it can be impossible to find acceptable anchorage points on some roofs), let’s take a moment to review what “fall protection” actually is.
+Is fall protection a harness, lanyard, and anchor point (also known as a personal fall arrest system or PFAS)?
 Yes, it is.
 But fall protection might also be safety railings, parapets, travel restriction, warning lines with safety monitors, or even, in some cases, distance.

 I urge you now to come up with a scenario where this is not true.
-Go ahead, hop on over to Google and search your little heart out for a rooftop task that does not require fall protection.
-Keep searching.
-Even the one exemption I know of, isn’t a full exemption: a roofing supply delivery person who is distributing materials on a roof can do so without fall protection, however, they must be protected as they gain access to the roof and if an anchor point is available once up there, they MUST use it ( reference).
+Even the one exemption I know of isn’t a full exemption: a roofing supply delivery person who is distributing materials on a roof can do so without fall protection, however, they must be protected as they gain access to the roof and if an anchor point is available once up there, they MUST use it ( reference).

 Let’s take a moment to think about this.
 We all know that, according to OSHA, when you’re exposed to a fall greater than 6’ in construction and 4’ in general industry (with a few exceptions), you must be protected from that hazard.
 This makes it pretty obvious that anybody close to the roof’s edge would need PFAS, rails, or some means of fall protection.
 We’re probably all in agreement about that.